jamespgrant3/blog/posts/today-i-learned-bash-terraform-state-move.md

 date: "2023-03-06"
 ---

-I resigned from my current job last week.
 There is one part of the terraform configuration that I know could be better, and I do not want developers inheriting.
 So today, I decided to make the change to leave it better than I wrote it.

 I created the concept of a "template" in terraform.
 At one point, we had four development environments.
 So, rather than having to manage each environment separately, I created a template module that wrapped the configuration of all these environments.
 So when I changed one development environment, I changed them all.

 This sounded like a great idea at the time.
 I still think it kind of makes sense.
 Here's the problem.
 The layers were unmanageable.
-To add an aws parameter store value, which are managed in the common module, you had to do the following:
+To add an aws parameter store value, which are managed in a module called common, you had to do the following:
 - update the `variables.tf` file in the main module, and update `main.tf` to pass the value down into the template module.
 - update the `variables.tf` file in the template module, and update `main.tf` to pass the value down into the common module.
 - update the `variables.tf` file in the common module, update the appropriate file to do something with the parameter.